-The following weight types and application methods are available: - clip-on weights: Always apply by hand (Fig. 5-17).- stick-on weights: Must be applied by hand (Fig. 5-18), or using the gauge head, for the Alu 2P, Alu 3P or easy weight mode.
+The following weight types and application methods are available:

+- · Clip-on weights: Always apply by hand - Stick-on weights: Can be applied by hand or using the gauge head for the Alu 2P, Alu 3P or easy weight mode.

-Note: Hand applied weights must be applied exactly perpendicular to the shaft (12 o'clock position).
-After spinning the wheel look at the rotation indicators for the left plane of the wheel (1, Fig. 5-19): As the correct wheel angle position gets closer a further indicator lights up.
-When all the indicators are ON (2, Fig. 5-20), the WAP indicator will also light up (3-Figura 5-20).
-Note: When the correct angle is reached all the rotation indicators should be ON.
-If the wheel has been pushed too far, only the indicators of the other half will come ON (Figure 5-21).
-If this happens, the wheel must be delicately turned in the opposite direction until the WAP position is reached.
-The weight to be applied in that plane is shown on the display.
+Note: When the correct angle is reached, all the rotation indicators should be ON.
+If the wheel has been pushed too far, only the indicators of the other half will come ON.
+If this happens, the wheel must be slowly turned in the opposite direction until the WAP position is reached.
+The weight amount to be applied in that plane is shown on the display.